How the Delta variant upends assumptions about the coronavirus | Health

 How the Delta variant upends assumptions about the coronavirus

-A study in China found that people infected with the Delta variant carry 1,000 times more viruses in their noses compared with the ancestral Wuhan strain first identified in that Chinese city in 2019.
+A study in China found that people infected with the Delta variant carry 1,000 times more virus in their noses compared with the original version first identified in Wuhan in 2019.
 "You may actually excrete more virus and that's why it's more transmissible.
 That's still being investigated," Peacock said.

 Genomics expert Eric Topol, director of the Scripps Research Translational Institute in La Jolla, California, noted that Delta infections have a shorter incubation period and a far higher amount of viral particles.
 "That's why the vaccines are going to be challenged.
 The people who are vaccinated have got to be especially careful.
 This is a tough one," Topol said.

-In the United States, the Delta variant has arrived as many Americans - vaccinated and not - have stopped wearing masks indoors.
+In the United States, the Delta variant has taken hold just as many Americans - vaccinated and not - have stopped wearing masks indoors.
 "It's a double whammy," Topol said.
 "The last thing you want is to loosen restrictions when you're confronting the most formidable version of the virus yet."

 The development of highly effective vaccines may have led many people to believe that once vaccinated, COVID-19 posed little threat to them.
 "When the vaccines were first developed, nobody was thinking that they were going to prevent infection," said Carlos del Rio, a professor of medicine and infectious disease epidemiology at Emory University in Atlanta.
 The aim was always to prevent severe disease and death, del Rio added.

-The vaccines were so effective, however, that there were signs the vaccines also prevented transmission against prior coronavirus variants.
-"We got spoiled," del Rio said.
+The vaccines were so effective, however, that there were signs they also prevented transmission against prior coronavirus variants.
+"We got spoiled," he said.

-Dr. Monica Gandhi, an infectious diseases doctor at the University of California, San Francisco, said, "People are so disappointed right now that they're not 100% protected from mild breakthroughs" - getting infected despite having been vaccinated.
-But, Gandhi added, the fact that nearly all Americans hospitalized with COVID-19 right now are unvaccinated "is pretty astounding effectiveness."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)